 Online:

-> You will navigate to a form which gives you multiple options.
+> You can currently access the prioryCARE from 5am to 6pm Monday to Friday.
+You will navigate to a form which gives you multiple options.
 It is the quickest way to let us know about new or ongoing symptoms, request a fit note, arrange an appointment with a nurse for a routine injection or update your contact details and much more.
 Do spend some time familiarising yourself with the different tiles or watch our short videos on YouTube.

 > Patients who choose the “new health problem" tile will be taken through a series of questions about their symptoms.
 This helps us to triage your problem (i.e. determine the urgency) and the query is then directed to the most appropriate team.